 Whilst people fluctuate between their levels of fat and carbohydrate intake, there is something that should never change – protein.
 And although some people tend to skip breakfast, it provides the perfect opportunity to get a head start on your protein requirements for the day.

-Importance of protein
+What's the importance of protein

 A high protein diet isn’t reserved for the Arnolds of the world, everyone can benefit from the macronutrient.
 Protein is abundant throughout your body and its cells, building and repairing pretty much every tissue you have.
 It helps synthesise hormones, support the immune system, and boost metabolism, all whilst helping you lose fat and stay lean.